Table of Contents

-Epidemiology is classified into three types, namely descriptive epidemiology, analytical epidemiology and experimental epidemiology.
+Epidemiology can be classified into three classes, namely descriptive epidemiology, analytical epidemiology and experimental epidemiology.

 With regards to the type of studies, descriptive epidemiology basically concentrates on the correlation studies at the population level and the case series, case reports and cross-sectional studies at the individual level.
-Analytical studies in turn is divided into the observational studies and the experimental studies, which in turn are divided into further types.
+Analytical studies in turn are divided into observational studies and experimental studies, which in turn are divided further into sub-types.

 Correlation and case report

-In the correlation study the general characters of the population are measured.
-This is essential for the purpose of getting ideas for conducting the further studies.
-The case report is where we report either the individual case or that of the group of cases with that of the similar feature (either as a diagnosis or some other factor).
+In a correlation study the general characteristics of the population are measured.
+This is essential so as to get ideas to conduct further studies.
+The case report is where we report the findings of either an individual case or those of a group of cases with similar features (either as a diagnosis or some other factor).

-Statistical association studies could not be done using the case report.
-The cross section study is one where we just measure the disease along with that of the exposure simultaneously in the population.
-Though the prevalence of the disease can be found, it would be difficult to find the incidence.
+Statistical association studies can not be done using the records of a case report.
+A cross section study is one where we only measure the disease prevalence along with its level of exposure simultaneously within a population.
+Though the prevalence of the disease can be concluded, it can be difficult to find the incidence.

 Differences between the descriptive and analytical epidemiology

-Descriptive epidemiology is mainly applied when the knowledge about a particular disease is little known and it is intended only to illustrate a potential association.
-In addition, it mainly relies on the data which were previously present.
+Descriptive epidemiology is mainly applied when knowledge about a particular disease is not well known and it is intended only to illustrate a potential association.
+In addition, it mainly relies on data which was previously present.

-Analytical epidemiology, on the other hand, is applied when the insight about a particular disease is already available pre-hand.
-The key is in evaluating the causality associations for the disease.
+Analytical epidemiology, on the other hand, is applied when the insight about a particular disease is already available.
+The key is in evaluating the causality associations of the disease.

 Advantage of descriptive epidemiology

-The cost incurred in conducting descriptive epidemiologic studies is relatively very less and inexpensive when compared to analytical studies.
-The process entirely is less time-consuming.
+The cost incurred in conducting descriptive epidemiological studies is relatively very low and inexpensive compared to that of analytical studies.
+The whole process is less time-consuming.

-After conducting these studies, the general factors about the disease such as the highest and lowest rate of the occurrence of the disease within the population, the temporal patterns of a particular disease are unearthed to a greater extent.
-The descriptive epidemiology data will be assisting the government in a very big scale in their decision of resource allocation for tackling the health problem on the priority basis.
+After conducting these studies, the general factors about a disease such as the highest and lowest rate of occurrence within the population and the temporal patterns of a particular disease are uncovered to a greater extent.
+The descriptive epidemiology data assists the government by a huge amount in their decisions of resource allocation in order to tackle the health problem on a priority basis.

-The factor “person” consists of describing a person in terms of race, age and sex.
-The “place” consists of describing a disease in terms of geographical location.
-The difference in the prevalence of the disease could be due to the same factor in the two places.
-The time consists of distribution of the disease based on time span in which it occurs to a large extent.
+The factor, “person“, consists of describing a person in terms of race, age and sex.
+The factor, “place“, consists of describing a disease in terms of the geographical location within which it is found.
+The difference in the prevalence of the disease could be due to the same factor in two locations.
+The factor, “time”, involves distribution of the disease based on the time span in which it occurs to a large extent.

-The time factor represents secular (there is a long term trend the disease might occur), periodic, seasonal and epidemic.
-The cyclic is the alteration which keeps occuring in itself like that of a cycle.
-The variation which occurs by means of the seasonal factor such as the time and year constitutes this.
+The time factor represents secular (the disease might occur over a long period of time), periodic, seasonal and epidemic.
+The cyclic is the alteration which keeps occurring by itself in a cycle.
+The variation which occurs due to seasonal factors such as time and year constitute this.

-The disease is classified as epidemic if in a particular set location, the occurrence of the incidence of the disease goes above that of the expected.
-The other terminologies based on this include that of the endemic (the occurrence is similar to that of what would be expected from the habitual occurrence), epidemic (the clear excess in the occurrence of a particular disease) and pandemic (the diseases affecting the worldwide population).
+The disease is classified as epidemic if within a particular set location, the occurrence of the incidence of the disease goes beyond what would be expected.
+Other terminologies based on this occurrence include those of the endemic (the occurrence is similar to what would be expected from the habitual occurrence), epidemic (the clear excess in the occurrence of a particular disease) and pandemic (the diseases affecting a worldwide population).

-The diagnosis of cholera as the pathological agent by John Snow signifies the importance of the place in the descriptive epidemiology.
+The diagnosis of cholera as a pathological agent by John Snow signifies the importance of recording the place factor in the descriptive epidemiology.

 Incidence and prevalence

-In a population at risk for a particular disease, the proportion of all the new cases constitutes the incidence.
-In a population for a particular disease, the proportion of all present cases constitutes the prevalence.
-The mortality rate on the other hand is a marker of the proportion of the population which, taken over a particular lineated time period, has died.
+In a population at risk for a particular disease, the proportion of all new cases constitutes the incidence.
+In a population affected by a particular disease, the proportion of all present cases constitutes the prevalence.
+The mortality rate on the other hand is a marker of the proportion,taken over a particular lineated time period, which has died.

 In a defined population under study, the frequency at which a particular event occurs constitutes the rate.
-Whereas, when we divide a particular value with another value and obtain a third value, this constitutes the ratio and in many of the cases constitutes an entirely different value.
-This will give the perspective of both the variables under the study and would help to interfere the changes at a much interpretable.
+Whereas, when we divide a particular value with another value and obtain a third value, which constitutes the ratio and in many cases constitutes an entirely different value.
+This gives the perspective of both variables under study and it helps to interfere with the changes so that they become more interpretable.

 In simple English terms, this represents the occurrence of a new event.
-It almost represents the same in the statistics.
-The time period is kept fixed and within that span, the number of the new instances of the particular disease under the study constitutes the incidence of the disease.
-It is form of the rate.
+It almost represents the same occurrences in the statistics.
+The time period is kept fixed and within that span, the number of new instances of the particular disease under study constitute the incidence of the disease.
+It is in form of the rate.

 Incidence density and cumulative incidence

-Sometimes the framework within which we study a disease might keep on vary.
+Sometimes the framework within which we study a disease might keep on varying.
 This brought about the concept of the person time.
-This is basically like a multiplication factor which represents the rate of an occurrence of a new case in a particular disease (which is nothing but the incidence) over the varied time length.
-This is given with the name of the incidence density.
+This is basically like a multiplication factor which represents the rate of an occurrence of a new case in a particular disease (which is nothing but the incidence) over a varied time length.
+This is referred to as the incidence density.

 Incidence density = Number of new cases / (Population at risk * Duration of risk)

-If for example you follow 10 people and among them, 5 people get diagnosed for malaria.
-Then first you add up all the varying time points and then you divide the 5 by total time period for all the patients (this is represented by the patient years).
+If for example you monitor 10 people and, among them, 5 get diagnosed with malaria.
+To get the incidence density you first add up all the varying time points and then divide 5 by the total time periods of all patients (this is represented by a patient’s years).

-When we have to have a specific time period rather than varying time period, the concept of cumulative incidence occurs.
-In this we see the rate of all the cases which occurred new over the time period of interest.
+When we have a specific time period rather than a varying time period, the concept of cumulative incidence occurs.
+In this case we are able to see the rate of all the new cases which have occurred over the time period of interest.

 Cumulative incidence rate = Number of new cases / Population at risk at the beginning of the study

-In Egypt in a particular place, there are totally 100,000 people followed up for a period of 5 years and at the end around 1,000 people developed the disease.
-The incidence in this example is equivalent to 0.002.
+In a particular location of Egypt, there are a total of 100,000 people monitored over a period of 5 years and at the end around 1,000 people developed the disease under study.
+The cumulative incidence rate in this example is equivalent to 0.002.

 In a particular time point, the number of people who have a particular disease in the population under consideration constitutes the prevalence.
-Rather than the incidence, one of the important differences is that it constitutes the ratio and takes into account both the new cases and also the already present cases for obtaining the final value.
+Rather than the incidence, one of the important differences is that it constitutes the ratio and takes into account both the new cases and those already present in order to obtain the final value.

 Case fatality ratio and proportional mortality ratio

-It should be recognised that not all diseases are fatal.
-When we get affected by a particular disease, the probability of dying from this disease constitutes the case fatality ratio.
+It should be noted that not all diseases are fatal.
+When we get affected by a particular disease, the probability of dying from the disease constitutes the case fatality ratio.

-Secondly, though a particular disease may be fatal, the overall impact of the death when compared to that of all the fatality in the population might be low.
-The proportion of the death from a particular disease when compared to that of the whole population constitutes the proportional mortality ratio.
+Secondly, though a particular disease may be fatal, the overall impact on death by the disease compared to that of other diseases within a population might be low.
+The proportion of death from a particular disease when compared to that of the whole population constitutes the proportional mortality ratio.

-When the ratio of the diseased people over that of the population is taken over a particular specific time point, it represents the point prevalence whereas the proportion of the diseased people over that of the population over the period of time is the period prevalence.
+When the ratio of the diseased people over that of the population is taken over a particular time period, it represents the point prevalence whereas the proportion of the diseased people over that of the population over the period of time is the period prevalence.